 Dickinson is committed to reducing materials consumption, reusing materials, recycling and composting.
 We are also committed to using sustainable 'green' products.

-Recycling: Dickinson changed to a single-stream recycling system in 2011, which makes recycling easier by eliminating the need to sort recyclable materials.
-Paper, cardboard, plastics (#1-#7), glass and metals are collected in recycling receptacles that are located on every floor/hall of student residence halls, academic and administrative buildings, and over 30 outdoor locations.
-We also have programs for recycling batteries, electronic waste, and printer cartridges.
+Dickinson's single-stream recycling system accepts paper, cardboard, plastics (#1-7), glass and metals in all recycling receptacles.
 150 tons of materials, representing approximately one-fourth of our solid waste, is diverted from landfills by recycling at Dickinson each year.

-Composting: All food waste from the dining hall is collected, pulped, and sent to the college farm for composting, where it is used to improve the soils.
-This system cut the volume of waste sent to the landfill from dining services by 50%, diverting 1 dumpster of waste each day, or 96 tons each year.
-The financially savings is over $10,000 annually, not including electricity & water savings from the elimination of food disposals.
+100% of the pre and post-consumer food waste from the dining hall is collected, pulped, and sent to our College Farm for composting, where it is used to improve the soils.
+This system cut the volume of waste sent to the landfill from dining services by 50%, saving over $10,000 annually, diverting one dumpster of waste daily, or about 100 tons each year.
 Students also collect food waste from residence halls for composting at the farm.
-Check out this student-produced video on the Dickinson's Composting Program.

-Purchasing: All paper purchased by the college has 30% recycled content and is FSC certified.
-Dickinson purchases EPEAT-certified computers, and all purchased cleaning products are Green Seal Certified or biorenewable.
+All paper purchased by the college has 30% recycled content.
+Dickinson only buys EPEAT-certified computers, and all cleaning products are Green Seal Certified or biorenewable.
 We purchase furniture and flooring that are made with sustainable materials and manufacturing processes.